mate-academy/jv-program-common-mistakes/java-web/web-practice/java-web-practice.md

 * All checks to see if any field is empty or that field should accept only numbers should be done by JSP.
 HINT: use JSP input tag [properties](https://www.w3schools.com/html/html_form_input_types.asp)

+* If you use `sendRedirect()` method in your controllers, please pass `"request.getContextPath()" + "/your-endpoint"` as a parameter.
+Currently, the context path is empty, but if it is not, your code still should work.

 * If you have merge conflicts or travis ci build failure, fix them
 * Let's use one style for creating URLs.
 Try putting at the first position in URL's name the name of the model with which we work.
   If we work with the manufacturer - let's put it here: /[manufacturers]/.../...
 It is good practice to use plurals.